Neoclassical economics: Supply and demand model

 Market analysis is typically the neoclassical answer to price questions, such as why does an apple cost less than an automobile, why does the performance of work command a wage, or how to account for interest as a reward for saving.
 An important device of neoclassical market analysis is the graph presenting supply and demand curves.
-The curves are reflecting the behavior of individual buyers and individual sellers.
+The curves reflect the behavior of individual buyers and individual sellers.
 Buyers and sellers interact with each other in and through these markets, and their interactions determine the market prices of anything they buy and sell.
 In the following graph, the specific price of the commodity being bought/sold is represented by P*.

 In reaching agreed outcomes of their interactions, the market behaviors of buyers and sellers are driven by their preferences (= wants, utilities, tastes, choices) and productive abilities (= technologies, resources).
 This creates a complex relationship between buyers and sellers.
 Thus, the geometrical analytics of supply and demand is only a simplified way how to describe and explore their interaction.